TigersUniverse/Hypernex.API.Docker/README.md

 ## Notes

 - This is mainly for use on local/development/single-node servers.
 - - Minio is configured to use a default username and password.
-This can be changed in `docker-compose.yml` via environment variables.
-See Minio's documentation.
+This can be changed in `docker-compose.yml` via the environment variables.
+See Minio's documentation if needed.
 - This will setup (almost) everything for you in one docker compose file.
 - Port `80`, `2096`, `5000-5010`, `6379`, `27017`, `9000`, `9001` will be used by default.